RanaBamdadi/Clustering-Algorithms-R/README.md

 This repository contains new asymmetric dissimilarity measures based on generalized Manhattan dissimilarity for fuzzy and non-fuzzy clustering in R, including:

-- **Non-Fuzzy Clustering**: Methods such as k-means and K-quantile clustering.
+- **Non-Fuzzy Clustering**: K-means, k-medians, and K-quantile clustering methods.
-- **Fuzzy Clustering**: Algorithms like Fuzzy C-means (FCM) and Fuzzy C-quantile clustering.
+- **Fuzzy Clustering**: Fuzzy C-means (FCM), Fuzzy C-medians, and Fuzzy C-quantile clustering methods.